Pest plants and animals

 City of Gold Coast (City) has developed the Gold Coast Pest Management Plan 2013-17 to coordinate the pest management priorities and actions of all key stakeholders and deliver integrated pest management activities across the city.

-Under the Land Protection (Pest and Stock Route Management) Act 2002, all Queensland councils must develop and implement a Local Government Area Pest Management Plan (LGAPMP).
+Under the Biosecurity Act 2015, all Queensland councils must develop and implement a Local Government Area Pest Management Plan (LGAPMP).
 Our plan is consistent with the priorities and directions set by higher order (national, state and regional) pest plant and animal management documents.

 Targeting declared pest plants and animals within the Gold Coast, City of Gold Coast’s new Pest Management Plan sets out a framework to prevent, eradicate, reduce the spread and mitigate the impacts of pests on our ecosystems, communities and economy.

-Our plan applies to all land and waterways within the City's boundaries and targets the pest species listed in various control classes under the Land Protection (Pest and Stock Route Management) Act 2002 (the Act).
+Our plan applies to all land and waterways within the City's boundaries and targets the pest species listed in various control classes under the Biosecurity Act 2015 (the Act).